 5. Dutch quarter, Potsdam Germany: a little bit of Dutch in Duitsland

 King Friedrich Wilhelm I admired Dutch architecture so much that he decided to build a Dutch quarter in the city of Potsdam, Germany.
-Modelled after parts of Amsterdam, Wilhelm I hoped to attract Dutch craftsmen with the similarly styled buildings.
+Modelled after parts of Amsterdam and with similarly styled buildings, Wilhelm I hoped to attract Dutch craftsmen.

 The Dutch quarter was nearly lost to the era of the German Democratic Republic, during which it fell into dilapidation.
 However, following the fall of the Berlin Wall, the quarter was gradually restored and renovated with the help of the Dutch royal family.